Almost simplicial polytopes I. The lower and upper bound theorems: Introduction

 \end{theorem} The numbers $f_i(S(d,n))$ and $f_i(C(d,n))$ are explicit known functions of $(d,n,i)$, to be discussed later.

 We generalize the UBT and LBT to the following context: consider a pair $(P,F)$ where $P$ is a polytope, $F$ is a facet of $P$, and all facets of $P$ different from $F$ are simplices.
 We call such a polytope $P$ an \emph{almost simplicial polytope} (ASP) and a pair $(P,F)$ an ASP-pair.
-In this case, the facet $F$ is necessarily simplicial.
-We will be interested only in the combinatorics of $P$, thus the ASP-pair $(P,F)$ is equivalent to specifying a regular triangulation of $F$ admitting a lifting of its vertices that leaves the vertices of $F$ fixed; we are interested in the simplicial ball $P':=\partial P - \{F\}$.
+Since every ridge of the facet $F$ is shared with another facet of $P$, the facet $F$ is necessarily simplicial.
+We will be interested only in the combinatorics of $P$.

 Let $\mathcal{P}(d,n,s)$ denote the family of $d$-polytopes $P$ on $n$-vertices such that $(P,F)$ is an ASP-pair, where $F$ has $d+s$ vertices ($s\ge 0$).
 Note that $\mathcal{P}(d,n,0)$ consists of the simplicial $d$-polytopes on $n$ vertices.
-In this paper, we define certain polytopes $C(d,n,s),S(d,n,s)\in \Pl(d,n,s)$, explicitly compute their face numbers, and show the following. \begin{theorem}[(LBT and UBT for ASP)] For any $d,n,s$, any polytope $P\in \Pl(d,n,s)$, and any $0\le i\le d-1$,
+In this paper, we define certain polytopes $C(d,n,s),S(d,n,s)\in \Pl(d,n,s)$, explicitly compute their face numbers, and show the following. \begin{theorem}[LBT and UBT for ASP] For any $d,n,s$, any polytope $P\in \Pl(d,n,s)$, and any $0\le i\le d-1$,

 Further, for $d\geq 4$, the polytopes $P\in \Pl(d,n,s)$ with $f_i(P)=f_i(S(d,n,s))$ for \emph{some} $1\le i\le d-1$ are characterized combinatorially, and satisfy the above equality for \emph{all} $0\le i\le d-1$. \end{theorem}